AnshRaj112/kampyn-backend/docs/INVOICE_SYSTEM.md

 ## Overview

-The BitesBay invoice system automatically generates two invoices for every order:
+The KAMPYN invoice system automatically generates two invoices for every order:
 1. **Vendor Invoice**: Contains the order total minus platform fee, sent to the vendor
 2. **Platform Invoice**: Contains the platform fee plus GST, sent to the admin